5 hours ago

 Our fees are calculated on the basis of six minute units.
 Short outgoing letters and routine phone calls are charged as a single unit and all other work is timed.
 The charge per unit to be applied will be set out in the letter which we will send you.
-In addition you will be responsible for VAT and out of pocket expenses (which we call disbursements).
+In addition, you will be responsible for VAT and out of pocket expenses (which we call disbursements or recharges).

-In all matters we will bill on a monthly basis unless agreed otherwise this enables you to budget and assists our cashflow.
-Bills should be settled within fourteen days and interest may be charged on overdue bills at the rate from time to time fixed by the Court.
-We reserve the right to cease acting should interim bills not be paid within thirty days or money not paid to us when reasonably requested for disbursements and/or on account of our costs.
+In all matters, we will bill on a monthly basis unless agreed otherwise.
+This enables you to budget and assists our cashflow.
+Bills should be settled within thirty days of the date of the invoice and interest may be charged on overdue bills at the rate from time to time fixed by the Court.
+We reserve the right to cease acting should interim bills not be paid within thirty days or money not paid to us when reasonably requested for disbursements or recharges and/or on account of our costs.

 Our charging rates are subject to periodic variation and we will notify you in advance of any change.

 The rates applied may also be adjusted to reflect the level of responsibility which we have accepted, the exceptional value of our work to you, working unsociable hours or unusual skill or unusual speed applied to your matter.